p0ntsNL/hodlv2/README.md

 ##### **MAX_TRADES** (required)

-Set the amount of trades (open orders) each market can keep simultaneously.
+Set the amount of trades (open orders) the bot can keep simultaneously.

 ##### **TRADE_VALUE** (required)